BPRC-Bioinfo/VDJ-insights/README.md

-# t_cell_macaque_pipeline
+# TCR Macaque pipeline
-A PacBio Ravio pipeline for analysing T-cell data of the Rhesus Macaque.
+A pipeline for analysing T-cell data of the Rhesus Macaque from publicly available data.